yungyuc/nsdhw_20au/proposal/TommyLin/README.rst

 1. Get a clear and focused source image (image1)
 2. Smooth souce image with a set of mask by Gaussian blur kernel
-3. Through the focus stacking API(scan_dir) to combine these blurred images into image2
+3. Through the focus stacking API [focus_stacking]_ to combine these blurred images into image2
 4. Calculate SSIM of image1 and image2